-The new recording is dedicated to Pandit Jasraj, whose disciple, Kala Ramnath, a leading Hindustani violinist, I studied with in Summer 1996.
-Jasraj is one of India's most revered vocalists.
-Over the last year I have been increasingly drawn to his recordings.
+Sagarmatha uses the same timbres as my previous album, Nagamani, with the addition of tabla.
+This new recording is dedicated to Pandit Jasraj, whose disciple, Kala Ramnath, a leading Hindustani violinist, I studied with in the summer of 1996.
+Pandit Jasraj is one of India's most revered vocalists, referred to as The Sun of Music.
+Over the last year, I have been increasingly drawn to his recordings.
 In fact, I have discovered that there is no music more soothing when I am experiencing stressful situations.

-I find it offensive that the world's tallest mountain is known by a recent Anglican name (Everest), when there are beautiful and ancient names in Tibet and Nepal for this sacred place.
+I find it offensive that the world's tallest mountain is known by a recent Anglican name, Everest, when there are beautiful and ancient names in Tibet and Nepal for this sacred place.
 Chomolungma, meaning Goddess Mother of Earth, is Tibetan, and Sagarmatha, which represents a male god, is the name from Nepal, meaning Top of the Ocean, or the highest point on earth rising above the sea.

 Even though Shuddha Nat, which inspired this one-hour composition, is an evening raga, I composed most of this music in the early morning, and decided that a poetic excerpt for this time of day from the Rg Veda, translated by Macdonnell, seemed to match the music: